UBC-MOAD/docs/ariane.rst

     make check
     make install

-Add the path for the Ariane executable to your :kbd:`PATH` environment variable:
+Add the path for the Ariane executable to your ``PATH`` environment variable:

 .. code-block:: bash

     export PATH=$PWD/bin:$PATH

-Now you can run Ariane from any directory by typing :kbd:`ariane`.
+Now you can run Ariane from any directory by typing ``ariane``.

 Testing Ariane installation